 How you’ll support your work?
 To maintain a high level of deep work you need some sort of help.
 You can add rituals in your day-to-day life so you can trigger deep work mode.
 For instance, preparing a good cup of coffee or playing your favorite music to get you in the mood.
 Also, making sure that the surrounding environment is distraction-free.
 These factors have to be systematized so that you don’t waste mental energy figuring out what you need to do in the current moment.
 Something like this: “Since I’m writing I’m not allowed to tweet.”

 These three questions will help you get started in crafting your deep work strategy.
-Keep in mind though that finding a ritual that sticks might require experimentation, so be willing to try different things.
+Keep in mind though, that finding a ritual that sticks might require experimentation.
+So, be willing to try different things.

 Schedule “Think weeks:” Twice a year, Bill Gates isolate himself to do nothing but read and think about the future.
 This way he can reflect on the current state of his company and figure out towards where the firm should be headed.
 If you’re feeling stuck or overwhelmed by your to-do list, it’s probably a good idea to disconnect for a while and think about what you should be doing.

-Lag and Lead measures: A lag measure is essentially the results of certain behavior.
+Lag and Lead measures: A lag measure is essentially the results you get of certain behavior.
 For example, a lag measure is customer satisfaction ration.
 The problem with this measure is that it comes too late to change your strategy.
 Lead measures, on the other hand, measures the behavior that will lead to an improvement in the previous metric.
 For example, if we invest in customer support – training sessions – this will lead to better customer satisfaction.
 Or in other words, you need to focus on improving your lead measures.
 They have a positive impact on your long-term goals.

 Keep a scoreboard: It’s useful to keep track of your goals and your progress.
 A scoreboard creates a sense of competition that can help you focus on the important things.
 It also provides a visual source of motivation.
 Once you see how much you’ve accomplished so far, you’ll be more likely to ditch social media and focus on the important tasks.